Can you put mulch in the bottom of pots? | What you must know

 Placing a layer of geofabric on the bottom of the planter can help to prevent soil or sand from escaping through the holes.
 This is a great way to prevent mess and staining on pavers or concrete if you have placed your planter in these types of areas.

-Can you put mulch in flower pots?
+Can you put mulch in the bottom of flower pots?

 Flowers are sensitive to dry soils so placing mulch in the bottom can dry soil out and cause annual flowers to die off quickly.
 Viola, dianthus, and daisies can die off quickly with dry soil so avoid filling bottom of the pots with mulch.